V-Squared/V-Squared.github.io/diy/intro/vicase-generations.md

 | Flex ATX | ➖ | ✔ |
 | Build in Power Distribution | ➖ | ✔ |

 Within one year of using ViCase G1 in our office 75% of pico ATX power supplies failed, even we already used the best brands available, which still were only third tier brands.
 No first or second tier PSU manufacturer offered pico ATX power supplies.
 As such we changed the design to accommodate Flex ATX power supplies and industrial passive nano ATX power supplies.
 Both are available as Gold versions with efficiency of better than 90%, long term warranty and from first tier brands.
+Since the change we had no further power supply failure.
+We have removed pico ATX Power supplies from all configurations and we strongly discourage DIY users to opt for pico ATX power supplies.

 # Performance {#performance}